 Of course, pests can also be found in the greenhouse - unfortunately, the greenhouse is no protection against them.
 I have listed the most common pests and ways of controlling them in the table below.

-Characteristics | How to combat them | |
+Characteristics | How to Combat Them | |

 ---|---|---|